Use one of the many public-access computers in the Library. Or bring your laptop and connect to the campus network via wired or wireless access.

 Save your work

 Save your work regularly to a memory stick (USB storage device) or email it to yourself.
-Documents saved on library’s public computers are lost when:
+Documents saved on the Library’s public computers are lost when:

 - Power is lost